Find schools that offer these popular programs

 In Maryland, you may take the tests in English or Spanish, however, the language arts section of the test must be taken in English.
 The GED tests take about seven and a half hours to complete, with each individual test receiving a specific maximum time allotment.
 You will have 150 minutes for the language arts section, 115 minutes for the mathematical reasoning test, and 90 minutes for the social studies and science tests.

-If you want to prepare for the GED tests independently, you might have access to GED preparation programs televised on your local PBS station.
-You could also purchase study books created specifically for the GED tests, answer sample questions or take the official online GED practice exam, GED Ready, on the GED.com website.
+If you want to prepare for the GED tests independently, begin by creating an account on the GED website.
+You can purchase study books created specifically for the GED tests, answer sample questions or take the official online GED practice exam, GED Ready, on the GED.com website.
 There is a $6 fee for each section of the practice test.